nathanleclaire/blog/source/_posts/2013-10-22-three-elements-that-sum-to-zero.markdown

 Using naive...
 Performance: 0 ticks
-Naive : {0, 2, 168}
+Naive : {0, 1, 77}
 Using suave...
+The elements: -100 0 100
 Performance: 10000 ticks
-Suave : {0, 2, 168}
+Suave : {73045, 48974, 3270}
 ```

 How could this be?
 My carefully crafted algorithm was getting stomped by an algorithm I knew to be inferior.
-After generating and poking around at a few callgrind files attempting to track down the issue, I suddenly realized that it was right in front of my eyes, in two `#define` statements I had made and forgotten about early on:
+After generating and poking around at a few callgrind files attempting to track down the issue, I suddenly realized that it was right in front of my eyes, in two constant definitions I had made and forgotten about early on:

 ```
-#define LOWERBOUND -100
-#define UPPERBOUND 100
+static int LOWERBOUND = -100;
+static int UPPERBOUND = 100;
 ```

 These settings were used to specify the range of the pseudorandom integers I was using to test the algorithms with, and when they were so close together the naive algorithm was outperforming the "suave" one because the additional overhead of sorting was so costly.